 Homeopathic remedies also seem to work well for some people.
 (If homeopathic remedies don't work, they are harmless to your body.)

 Whatever health and fitness supplement you decide to take, remember to use them in conjunction with our guidelines about eating well.
-[If you'd like access to the same source of organic health and fitness supplements that I use, just contact me and I'll give you more information.]

 Web pages to help you further